Healthcare Services Archives

-Trying to understand the healthcare system in Italy?
+Trying to understand the healthcare system in Japan?
 To give you and your family the best care, contact one of these expat-friendly healthcare services and find the right care for you.

-IVI is a fertility treatment center.
-They offer procedures such as artificial insemination, in vitro fertilization, genetic IVF, and more.
-They have multiple clinics all over Europe and further afield.
-If you need help with your fertility, contact IVI to find your nearest clinic.
+Kyushu University Hospital is a hospital located in Fukuoka valuing holistic medicine.
+Regarded as one of the country’s top hospitals, it specializes in cardiology, neurology, dental care, and children’s care.
+For international-focused medical care, contact Kyushu University Hospital today.

-Vittore Buzzi Children’s Hospital is a pediatric care hospital in Milan.
-Offering a range of medical services for expectant parents and young children, its medical professionals and specialized treatment centers will attend to any pediatric issues you have.
-Contact Vittore Buzzi Children’s Hospital today.
+St. Luke’s International Hospital is a Tokyo-based hospital tending to international residents.
+The facility offers a range of services, including oncology, women’s health, emergency care, dermatology, and orthopedic surgery.
+To get medical attention today, visit St. Luke’s International Hospital.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing